Cachar district

 Cachar district is an administrative district in the state of Assam in India.
 After independence, the pre-existing undivided Cachar district was split into four districts: Dima Hasao (formerly North Cachar Hills), Hailakandi, Karimganj, and the current Cachar district.
 Silchar is Cachar district's center of government.

 Etymology

-The word Cacahr is derived from the Dimasa word Kachari and traces its origin to the Kachari Kingdom.
+The British believed that the word Kachar is derived from Dimasa Kachari.